jacksleight/laravel-omni/README.md

 - Be declared as standard or Livewire components
 - Be mounted to a route as a full-page component
-- Be mounted from a controller
+- Be rendered from a controller
 - Be rendered in a template using `<x-component>` syntax
 - Use layouts, slots, and attribute bags
 - Define helper functions that can be used in templates